cptanalatriste/data-safe-haven/docs/source/management/index.md

 $ dsh config show YOUR_SRE_NAME
 ```

-- If you do not have a local copy of the configuration for the SRE, it can be downloaded by adding the `file` argument:
+- If you do not have a local copy, you can write one with the `--file` option:

 ```{code} shell
 $ dsh config show YOUR_SRE_NAME --file YOUR_SRE_NAME.yaml